-(5), (6) there are four other major air force training schools under the Training Command.
+(5) In addition to the eight flying schools detailed in para.
+3, c, (5), (6) there are four other major air force training schools under the Training Command.
 These include: the SAAF College (officer courses, advance course, and staff courses) at Voortrekkerhoogte, Pretoria; the Survival School at Hoedspruit AFB; and the School of Technical Training at Lyttelton.
 The Airspace Control Command controls the Air Defense School (radar and SAM operations) at Waterkloof AFB.

-Gurrently, it is estimated that the SAAF has a total of 30,000 CF and Commando personnel.
+(F) Currently, it is estimated that the SAAF has a total of 30,000 CF and Commando personnel.
 However, probably no more than 10,000 of these--including some 4,000 aircrew--have received sufficient training to constitute an effective reserve.
 The rest of the CF spend an occasional short period with the regular force or are assigned to a CF reserve squadron.
 Reserve units are kept at strength by transfers from the PF (i.e., regular Air Force) and by personnel completing their service with the PF.

-There are also 12 Air Commando units, composed of privately owned light aircraft, directly controlled by the Air Force.
+(5) There are also 12 Air Commando units, composed of privately owned light aircraft, directly controlled by the Air Force.
 Air Commandos are responsible to the regional commands and are capable of performing reconnaissance, air resupply, and search and rescue missions, and of providing general support to the defense force or police in an emergency.
 They probably also have a minor armed reconnaissance capability.
 Air Commandos have a 10-day encampment annually during which their training is supported by the regular Air Force.
 They also participate in SADF joint exercises.

-Was formed, the Tactical Airfield Unit (TAU).
+(6) Beginning in 1980, a new type of Air Force organization was formed, the Tactical Airfield Unit (TAU).
 There are now six of these units under the Tactical Support Command, wholly composed of CF personnel.
 Each is a self-contained mobile unit with the mission of supporting field-deployed SAAF units.
 TAU tasks include air traffic control, security, firefighting, movement, control medical support, billeting, and communications support.
 It appears that these units frequently exercise in South Africa proper, but have not as yet been deployed to Namibia.
 Exercise activity mainly takes place at small, civil airfields, which have been upgraded for military contingency purposes.

-assigned to designated airfields within the country, but lack of equipment and facilities would preclude complete use except for the minority who are already assigned to units.
+(6) Reservists could mobilize quickly.
+They probably would be assigned to designated airfields within the country, but lack of equipment and facilities would preclude complete use except for the minority who are already assigned to units.
 Those personnel with much regular force experience would be assigned to regular duties.